SAVE SAN FRANCISCO SMALL BUSINESSES (LBEs)

 BCOMM wrote a comprehensive white paper & created a website that detailed our community-led proposed changes.
 We then embarked on the arduous process of showing up to every LBE Advisory Committee meeting, to provide updates on the progress of the changes, consistently coordinating feedback between the LBEAC, our coalition and CMD.

-From the beginning, our coalition was intentional about creating capacity-building opportunities like increasing the micro-set aside contracting value from $709,000 to $1,000,000, creating a Pilot Neighborhood Program to give MicroLBEs bid discounts on projects in the neighborhoods their businesses are headquartered, and many more.
+From the beginning, our coalition was intentional about creating capacity-building opportunities like increasing the micro-set aside contracting value from $709,000 to $1,000,000, creating a Pilot Neighborhood Program to give MicroLBEs bid discounts on projects in the neighborhoods their businesses are headquartered, increasing economic thresholds in accordance with CPI, and many more.

 Nov.
 2, 2021